nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**
 1. User request to save file at a specific directory
-2. Taskbook saves the file at the specified directory
+2. `Dowat` saves the file at the specified directory

   Use case ends.

 **Extensions**
 1a.
 The selected directory is invalid
-  > 1a1.
-Taskbook displays an error message that directory cannot be found Use case resumes at step 1
+  > 1a1. `Dowat` displays an error message that directory cannot be found Use case resumes at step 1

 <br>